EugeneDevastator/M5Progs/blockfactory/readme.md

 convert all newlines to \n
 and " to \"
 also if you already have \n it must be converted to \\n

+also see davecoffee2.m5b
+simply it is one long code block, and blcok defs above;